Kana Kaanum Kaalangal (2022 TV series): Season 2

+Things go awry when Raju steals Gautham's speech, and claims to have written it for Kalai.
+Kalai, unaware of this, opens the speech competition, and Gautham's gang is shocked to hear his speech being recited by Kalai.
+Gautham, however doesnt fumble, and improvises on the spot, and gradually insults Kalai, alleging him as a thief who steals the efforts of others.
+Raju confesses, and Kalai beats him up angrily.
+He tries his best to convince Gautham that he didnt know about Raju's Misdeed, but Gautham doesnt believe him and insults him, while Abi is disappointed by his actions.
+Sangeetha comforts Kalai.
+Madhan and Gautham begin campaigning.
+Kicha overhears Raju and Chella talking about their campaign, and lies to Gautham that they are trying to bribe people.
+Kalai again gets insulted, despite his efforts to make peace, as he is thought to be bribing others with his hotel food.
+Kalai gets mad, and berates his gang, but eventually they apologise and he forgives them, reconciling.
+He also tells Abi, and she finally believes him.

+The next day, the results are about to be released, and initially, Kalai is seeming to be leading, but Gautham overtakes.
+His gang is confident that he will win, but eventually, Madan is revealed to be the winner, shocking the 2 gangs.

 Madan's rise to the SPL position was marred by unethical behaviors, such as selling IPL tickets to younger students.
 When Malar Miss confronted him alongside Gautham's and Kalai’s group regarding his questionable conduct, Amirtha Miss intervened to de-escalate the situation.
 One critical day, Kalai discovered Praveen and Naveen smoking on school premises.
 Outraged by their blatant contravention of school regulations, Kalai confronted them physically, though he ultimately chose to forgive them afterward.

 Infuriated by the perceived humiliation, Praveen and Naveen devised a plot against Kalai, enlisting Madan to their cause.
 Their associates subsequently launched a brutal attack on Gautham and framed Kalai for the incident.
 Gautham's mother, upon witnessing her son's injuries, demanded accountability from Kalai, who claimed his innocence, asserting that he had no involvement in orchestrating the assault.

 Concurrently, Kalai's group, alongside Sangeetha, expressed significant concern for his well-being, apprehensive that the situation was deteriorating.
 Santhosh Sir, known for his stringent demeanor, imposed severe disciplinary measures on Kalai; however, due to the intervention of Malar Miss and Amirtha Miss, Kalai's expulsion was ultimately averted.
 Amirtha Miss imposed a strict condition: if Kalai himself were involved in the trouble again, he would resign immediately.
 Acknowledging the seriousness of the situation, Kalai accepted her stipulations.